Skip to Content

 They’ve condensed the New York show so that you can now see it as a single play rather than two consecutive ones, which makes tickets way more affordable.
 But it’s still a very pricey ticket.
 Think twice before bringing your youngest Potter fans.

 And yes, it’s okay to wear your Hogwarts apparel.
-Teen Traveler (then 13) wore muggle-wear on the first night but when she saw others, she donned her Ravenclaw robes and headband for night two.
+Teen Traveler (then 13) wore muggle-wear on the first night, but when she saw others, she donned her Ravenclaw robes and headband for night two.

 MJ the Musical

-I think this falls into the category of musicals parents want to see that teens will like.
+I think this falls into the category of musicals that parents want to see that teens will like.
 Your kids will know more of the music than you might expect.
 And they might actually know more of the Jackson 5 hits, which is now classic wedding and prom tunes, than Michael’s solo stuff.
 And they’ll like the dancing.

 Wicked

-She describes Wicked as a modern teen melodrama with witches and flying monkeys (the two rival witches start out as best friends and at one point have a crush on the same boy).
+Teen Traveler saw this play without us.
+She described Wicked as a modern teen melodrama with witches and flying monkeys (the two rival witches start out as best friends and at one point have a crush on the same boy).

-She didn’t downloaded any music from the show; not even “Gravity,” so it’s safe to say it doesn’t make her top-ten.
+She didn’t download any music from the show; not even “Gravity,” so it’s safe to say it doesn’t make her top-ten.
 But she really enjoyed seeing it.
 She says it’s a “safe choice” with older kids, tweens and teens because “it’s light and fun and the music has a pop sound.”

 Planning a trip to New York City?